 - Maintain a personal and practical commitment to AAD policies and standard operating procedures (including work, health and safety and environmental policies).
-Training and guidance regarding all responsibilities relevant to your position will be provided. - Be rostered to perform duties to support the community life of the expedition, such as general kitchen duties, garbage clearance, general cleaning duties, and assisting other expedition members with official programs, to ensure an equitable contribution. - Work in areas outside of your primary role, for example, providing assistance to other areas or science projects, or participating in general labour tasks such as clearing snow or handling cargo
+Training and quidance regarding all responsibilities relevant to your position will be provided. - Be rostered to perform duties to support the community life of the expedition, such as general kitchen duties, garbage clearance, general cleaning duties, and assisting other expedition members with official programs, to ensure an equitable contribution. - Work outside your primary role, for example, assisting other areas or science projects, or participating in general labor tasks like clearing snow or handling cargo. - Model appropriate leadership behaviour; support the station leader with leadership functions; lead a team of people; and manage individual performance.